HL7/fhir-shc-vaccination-ig/examples/README.md

 ## Validation notes:
-`Scenario3Bundle.json` validation was moved from `tests.csv` to `tests_errors.csv`, and all examples in `examples/byCodeSystems` are also placed in `tests_errors.csv`.
+`Scenario3Bundle.json` validation was moved from `tests.csv` to `tests_errors.csv`, and all examples in `examples/byCodeSystems` (besides CVX) are also placed in `tests_errors.csv`.
 This is because these examples rely on intensional ValueSets that point to inactive terminology servers, so automated testing raises Code Invalid errors.
 The codes in `examples/byCodeSystem` were manually checked to be correct against human documentation and the files ran successfully on Inferno except for the Invalid Code errors.
 Before rolling out a stable release we should move this validation to `tests.csv` and make sure the terminology servers are pointed to properly.
+(CVX codes are defined extensionally and passes in `tests.csv`).

 Also note the `tests_errors.csv` and testing implementation only tests for one error per file, so only one error has been specified.
-However the examples with two doses actually raise the error twice, and examples that specify multiple code systems (i.e: ICD-11 and GTIN) raise more Code Invalid errors.
+However the examples with two doses actually raise the error twice, and examples that specify multiple code systems (i.e: ICD-11 and GTIN) raise more Invalid Code errors.